31 December 2015, Eilat, Israel January 3, 2016

 The technical charges against the two perpetrators, Khalil Nimri and Ashraf Slaimeh, are: 1) forming a conspiracy, and 2) aiding an enemy in wartime.

-The duo had originally planned stabbing attacks on Jews but changed their minds after figuring they’d likely get caught or shot in the process.
+The duo had originally planned stabbing attacks on Jews but changed their minds after figuring they would likely get caught or shot in the process.
 There has been a wave of stabbings of Jews in Israel in recent months where the attackers are usually shot and killed by armed civilians and/or security forces.

 Nimro said he wanted to lash out against Israel as revenge for one of his childhood friends who was killed while stabbing a Jew in Jerusalem.

 Nimri and Slaimeh supposedly met when they were working at a hotel in Eilat, so they had good knowledge of how hotels work.
 Tazpit News Agency says that Slaimeh reconnoitered the Rio Hotel on 30 November, posing as a potential customer.
 He took a tour of the hotel and asked scores of questions of the staff that aroused their suspicions.
-His queries included questions about hotel capacity, entrances and exits, when large groups of Jewish people might be coming in, etc. He also observed the hotel from the outside and specifically requested a room below the dining hall, which is where he aimed to plant his bomb.
+His queries included questions about hotel capacity, entrances and exits, when large groups of Jewish people might be coming in, etc. He also observed the hotel from the outside and specifically requested a room below the dining hall, which is where he aimed to plant a bomb.

 As Slaimeh left the hotel, the staff told hotel security about his suspicious behavior, and they, in turn, alerted state security.
-An investigation began immediately, and the two were shortly arrested.
+An investigation began immediately, and the two were shortly thereafter arrested.

 In the Rio Hotel case, the hotel staff likely saved scores of lives by, 1) identifying terrorist pre-attack behavior, and by, 2) alerting hotel security of the threat.
 Hotel security was professional enough to tell state security, which then apprehended the terrorists.
 It is a system to be emulated.